jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 intercept and log network traffic, inject into browsers, and access banking sites in order to exfiltrate and store financial data.
-In 2017, Emotet operators redesigned the trojan to work mainly as a Dropper, a type of malware that is designed to deliver other malware to a victims computer.
+In 2017, Emotet operators redesigned the trojan to work mainly as a Dropper, a type of malware that is designed to deliver other malware to a victim’s computer.
 Other players in the cybercrime world, such as TrickBot banking malware and Ryuk ransomware, utilize Emotet Dropper capabilities to infect countless other users.
 01